Harmonagon/Harmonagon/README.md

 ### Contributors

 The Harmonagon is unique as a music education tool because the free app can be used with any instrument and lacks any genre bias.
 The Harmonagon can be used by anyone, regardless of instrument, music style preference or ability.
-Watch the Using the Harmonagon for a detailed overview and demonstration of the current app.
+Watch [Using the Harmonagon](https://www.youtube.com/watch?v=ob1CdGbHpeA) for a detailed overview and demonstration of the current app.

 If you are a musician or programmer interested in contributing to the Harmonagon, please email the [project maintainier](mailto:mitch@harmonagon.com).

 ### Planned Updates

-•	Improved Support for Tablets and Smartphones
+*	Improved Support for Tablets and Smartphones
-•	Cross-Referencing of Chords and Scales
+*	Cross-Referencing of Chords and Scales
-•	Change Key or Tonic
+*	Change Key or Tonic
-•	Transpose for Instruments (Bb, Eb, etc.)
+*	Transpose for Instruments (Bb, Eb, etc.)
-•	Invert or Change Register
+*	Invert or Change Register
-•	Transpose Chords, Scales, and Sequences
+*	Transpose Chords, Scales, and Sequences
-•	Transform Chords, Scales, and Sequences o	Prime o	Inversion o	Retrograde o	Retrograde Inversion
+*	Transform Chords, Scales, and Sequences o	Prime o	Inversion o	Retrograde o	Retrograde Inversion
-•	Change Scale Mode
+*	Change Scale Mode
-•	Change Chord Root or Use Alternate Bass
+*	Change Chord Root or Use Alternate Bass
-•	Change Instrument Sound
+*	Change Instrument Sound
-•	Make and Save Sequences and Chord Progressions
+*	Make and Save Sequences and Chord Progressions
-•	Rhythm Mode
+*	Rhythm Mode
-•	Tempo Change
+*	Tempo Change
-•	Metronome and Tuner
+*	Metronome and Tuner
-•	Learning Levels for Preschool and Elementary Students
+*	Learning Levels for Preschool and Elementary Students
-•	Additional Instructional Videos
+*	Additional Instructional Videos
-•	and More (Ideas and Suggestions Welcome)
+*	and More (Ideas and Suggestions Welcome)

-***